Gluten Free Beer. To a celiac, those refreshing words are almost never uttered in the same sentence. Except maybe, “I wish I had a gluten free beer!”

-Once breweries did get into the business of brewing beers for the gluten-free community, two types of non-traditional beers emerged: naturally gluten-free beers made from gluten-free grains (these are safe) and “gluten-reduced,” “low gluten,” “gluten removed,” or “crafted to remove gluten” beers made from barley and other gluten-containing grains (these are not safe for celiacs).
+Once breweries did get into the business of brewing beers for the gluten-free community, two types of non-traditional beers emerged: naturally gluten-free beers made from gluten-free grains (these are safe) and “gluten-reduced,” “low gluten,” “gluten removed,” or “crafted to remove gluten” beers made from barley and other gluten-containing grains (these are not considered safe for celiacs).

 Let me repeat that a different way: there is no acceptable test proving that gluten has actually been fully removed from fermented products like beer.
 So when a beer company says it’s tested its beers and they are shown to have less than 20ppm gluten … understand that those tests are not accurate when testing beer, so their testing means little to nothing.